Feyerabend/bb/workbook/ch06/understand/README.md

 Programming languages are more than technical tools; they reflect cognitive processes and societal conventions.
-The evolution of language theory, from rule-based systems to domain-specific languages (DSLs), visual programming, and multi-paradigm languages, illustrates an effort to align languages with human cognitive models.
+The evolution of language theory, from rule-based systems to domain-specific languages (DSLs), visual programming, and multi-paradigm languages, illustrates an effort to align languages with *human cognitive models*.
 Functional and logic programming, for example, continue to shape how programmers think about problems.

 The text's distinction between *a-understanding* (syntax and semantics) and *b-understanding* (creative application)